woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### getPaymentMethodData

 Returns the current payment method data.
 This will change every time the active payment method changes and is not persisted for each payment method.
 For example, if the customer has PayPal selected, the payment method data will be specific to that payment method.
 If they switch to Stripe, the payment method data will be overwritten by Stripe, and the previous value (when PayPal was selected) will not be available anymore.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

-`object` - The current payment method data.
+-   `object`: The current payment method data.
 This is specific to each payment method so further details cannot be provided here.

-#### Example
+#### _Example_ <!-- omit in toc -->

 ```js
 const store = select( 'wc/store/payment' );